timblewis/MTGWeightedSampling/README.md

 * The 17lands event data doesn't contain information about the result of scrying, surveiling, or searching your library.
 The results of these effects would need to be taken into account in order to get accurate results.
-Initially to solve this problem, I used a general `NoDeckManipulation` filter which filtered out games where one of these effects happened.
-However this meant that shorter games were less likely to be filtered out.
-So, instead I created filters, like `BLBNoDeckManipulation`, that filter out all games where the deck has a card with one of these effects.
+I recommend using `NoDeckManipulation` game filter to remove games where the deck has a card with one of these effects.
-The issue is that the actual card text isn't in the data so I just used a scryfall search to creaete these filters manually.
-This process should probably be automated but I didn't do that.
 Unfortunately, this filter significantly lowers the number of games analyzed.
 * The data needs to be somewhat similar to the deck distributions you are targeting.
 This method can't add weight to games that don't exist.
-For example, suppose you are testing a very narrow set of cards of interest where most decks have maybe 1 or 2.
-The analysis is going to under-represent games where 3 cards of interest are drawn.
-In this case consider filtering by decks that contain significant numbers of your cards of interest.
 Also the more your target deck differs from real decks in the data the higher the weights are going to be, effectively lowering your sample rate.